Embedded contact homology of prequantization bundles: Introduction

+\begin{remark} Recently Chen \cite[Thm.~1 \& 2]{chen}, has given an alternate means of computing the $U$-maps and ECH capacities for prequantization bundles over $S^2$ and $T^2$, where the filling is given by the unit disk subbundle of the associated prequantization line bundle.
+He establishes certain ECH cobordism maps \cite[Thm.~3]{chen}, for all prequantization bundles.
+To compute the ECH capacities for arbitrary prequantization bundles, one needs to establish additional properties.
+When the base is $S^2$ or $T^2$, Chen uses Corollary \ref{stability} in tandem with some additional study of the $U$-map between the two generators in a particular grading to establish the necessary properties needed to compute the ECH capacities.
+(Chen also gives a bundle theoretic means of recovering our computation of the ECH index \cite[Lem.~3.1, Rem.~3.1]{chen}.) \end{remark}

-In addition, we hope to extend our methods to compute the knot filtered ECH of Seifert fiber spaces considered as prequantization bundles over orbifolds in the sense of \cite{thomas}.
-Knot filtered ECH was introduced in \cite{HuMAC} to study disk symplectomorphisms via ECH, and extended in \cite{weiler} to study annulus symplectomorphisms via similar methods.
-Since periodic surface symplectomorphisms can be realized as the return map of open book decompositions on Seifert fibered contact manifolds \cite{CH}, our computations will allow us to study the dynamics of such symplectomorphisms, which include all symplectomorphisms on genus zero surfaces.
-Along the way to knot filtered ECH, understanding the standard ECH of Seifert fiber spaces should allow us to recover the computation in \cite[Cor.
-1.0.6]{moy} of the irreducible Seiberg-Witten Floer homology of Brieskorn manifolds.
+Since this paper first appeared, we have since extended our methods to compute the knot filtered ECH of the $T(p,q)$ Seifert fibrations of $S^3$, by considering them as prequantization bundles over orbifolds in \cite{knot, calabi}.
+(This turned out to be more subtle than first expected.)
+Knot filtered ECH was introduced in \cite{HuMAC} to study the mean action and Calabi invariant of disk symplectomorphisms, and extended in \cite{weiler, weiler2} to study annular symplectomorphisms via similar methods.
+Since periodic surface symplectomorphisms can be realized as the return map of open book decompositions on Seifert fibered contact manifolds \cite{CH}, our computations allow us to study the dynamics of such symplectomorphisms.

 \textbf{Acknowledgements.} We thank Michael Hutchings for numerous elucidating conversations and comments on an earlier draft of this paper.
+Moreover, we thank the referee for catching a number of typos and pointing out a couple of imprecise statements.